 The methodology we used in this research is to use data sets which were originated from the Interuniversity Consortium for Political and Social Research (ICPSR).
 Also, IBM SPSS Statistics 29.0 has been used to merge and clean the data sets.
 Data cleaning and transformation are performed to overcome missing data as ICPSR is a longitudinal study for a huge number of populations.
 It might have the possibility of subject loss during the study.
 Hence, there is a reduction in the range of responses between waves.
 IBM SPSS Statistics 29.0 was also used to perform data analysis for Person's correlation analysis and PROCESS macro v4.2 mediation analysis.
 The demographic of this research paper uses descriptive statistics to calculate the quantitative variables.
-The bivariate function in the SPSS statistics software is then used to examine the Person correlation between IVs and DVs.
-Then, the direct effects (DEs) and indirect effects (IEs) in the mediation models are analyzed using Andrew F. Hayes PROCESS macro v4.2 with 5,000 bootstrap samples, model number 4, standardized effects, and 95% confidence interval.
+The bivariate function in the SPSS statistics (DEs) and indirect effects (IEs) in the mediation models are analyzed using Andrew F. Hayes PROCESS macro v4.2 with 5,000 bootstrap samples, model number 4, standardized effects, and 95% confidence interval.
 Asterisks are used to indicate the level of significance for each pair of mediation analysis.